Phase I of system launching April 2018!

-The system will be funded primary through a combination of sponsorship and membership subscriptions or user fees.
+The system will be funded primarily through a combination of sponsorship and membership subscriptions or user fees.
 Sponsorship is available at a number of levels and provides many great opportunities.
 View our business plan here.

 - Drive brand awareness coupled with direct customer engagement and acquisition